Labor’s Husic slams government’s digital agenda

 "Before the DTA, agile was largely unknown within the Commonwealth.
 We are working to break up projects to better understand our technology investment and to work with ministers and agencies to ... break them up into much smaller digestible pieces," he said.

 Taylor believes that these changes are having profound implications as the success rate for agile projects is far higher than waterfall projects.
-He quoted Standish research on 50,000 projects worldwide which found that the number of untroubledwaterfall projects is 3 per cent.
+He quoted Standish research on 50,000 projects worldwide which found that the number of untroubled waterfall projects is 3 per cent.

 "Whereas 58 per cent of smaller agile projects are untroubled.
 That is a stark statistic and critical to the way that we are thinking about government digital and government IT," he said.
 "In addition, if a smaller agile projects gets into trouble, it can be refined quickly and the consequences are much more manageable," he said.